any-docs/css/content/guides/scroll-driven_animations/timelines/index.md

 ### Anonymous view progress timeline: the `view()` function

-Alternatively, a {{cssxref("animation-timeline/view", "view()")}} function can be set as the value of the `animation-timeline` property to specify that an element's animation timeline is an _anonymous view progress timeline_.
+Alternatively, a `view()` function can be set as the value of the `animation-timeline` property to specify that an element's animation timeline is an _anonymous view progress timeline_.
 This causes the element to be animated based on its position inside its nearest parent scroller.

 The `view()` function creates a view timeline.
 You attach the timeline to the element you want to animate using the `animation-timeline` property.
 The function creates a view timeline for each element matched by the selector.